You’re probably dealing with the same challenges all expats face when signing up for home Internet in Thailand.

 Coverage

-This means that unless you live in a very remote area, there shouldn’t be a problem installing an internet at your place.
+This means that unless you live in a very remote area, there shouldn’t be a problem installing an Internet at your place.

 Speed and Stability

 When it comes to stability, it’s very stable.
-From personal experience living in Thailand for almost a decade, I can confirm that it’s very rare indeed for a connection to drop.
+From my personal experience living in Thailand for almost a decade, I can confirm that it’s very rare indeed for a connection to drop.

 However, the best value package is likely that offered by TOT, who offer a (fairly basic) package for just THB300 per month.